milescb/PiWebsite/content/documentation.md

 sudo certbot certonly --standalone -d <YOUR_URL>
 ```

-To configure you website, edit open the file `/etc/nginx/sites-available/default` and insert the below code, changing `<YOUR_URL>` to the one selected above and `<WEBSITE_LOCAL_DIR_LOCATION>` to the local location you plan on hosting your site.
+To configure you website, open the file `/etc/nginx/sites-available/default` and replace the current content with the below code, changing `<YOUR_URL>` to the one selected above and `<WEBSITE_LOCAL_DIR_LOCATION>` to the local location you plan on hosting your site from.

 ```
 server {